psychrometrics/psychrolib/README.md

 ## Installing

-In Python, PsychroLib is available though the Python Package Index (PyPI) and can be installed from the command prompt with the following command: `pip install psychrolib`.
+In Python, from the command prompt with: `pip install psychrolib`.

-In Excel, you can download ready-made spreadsheets from the [release tab](https://github.com/psychrometrics/psychrolib/releases).
+In Excel, download the ready-made spreadsheets from the [release tab](https://github.com/psychrometrics/psychrolib/releases).

-For all C, Fortran and JavaScript, simply clone the repository, and boundle PsychroLib with your code.
+In C, Fortran and JavaScript, clone the repository, and bundle according to your requirements.

 ## Citing